Altinity/altinityknowledgebase/content/en/altinity-kb-integrations/clickhouse-odbc.md

 ## Troubleshooting & bug reporting

-If some software doesn't work properly with that driver, but works good with other drivers - we will be appritiate if you will be able to collect debug info.
+If some software doesn't work properly with that driver, but works good with other drivers - we will be appropriate if you will be able to collect debug info.

 To debug issues with the driver, first things that need to be done are:
 - enabling driver manager tracing.
 Links may contain some irrelevant vendor-specific details.